Philip Klitz: Early life and family

+Career

-Philip, who was the eldest, became a composer of ball-room music at an early age.
-Around 1829, he took up residence at Southampton where, besides classical music, he produced a variety of ballads of which the words were frequently his own.
-He was well-skilled at the violin and pianoforte, and in 1831, he conducted Paganini's performance in Southampton.
-His lectures on music, given in literary institutions and other places, were well attended, and his advocacy of the Hullah system (see John Pyke Hullah) met with much success.
+Philip became a composer of ball-room music at an early age.
+Around 1829, he took up residence at Southampton where besides classical music, he produced a variety of ballads of which the words were frequently his own.
+He played the violin and pianoforte, and in 1831, conducted Paganini's Southampton performance.
+His lectures on music, given in literary institutions and other places, were well attended, and his advocacy of the Hullah system met with much success.

 He was the first organist of St. Lawrence and St Joseph Church, Southampton, and from 1845 to his death, of All Saints' Church.
-Songs of the Mid-watch, the poetry of Captain Willes Johnson, and the music created for, and dedicated to, the British Navy were published by him in 1838.
+He published songs of the Mid-watch, the poetry of Captain Willes Johnson, and the music created for, and dedicated to, the British Navy in 1838.
 The admiralty ordered the reprinting of six songs, which were included in a book named "Songs of Charles Dibdin, arranged by T. Dibdin," 1850, pp. 315–20.
 Aside from his compositions for the piano, in 1850, he wrote a book called "Sketches of Life, Character, and Scenery in the New Forest: a series of Tales, Rural, Domestic, Legendary, and Humorous" as well as other musical compositions.
 He supported the fraternity, and his song "Faith, Hope, and Charity" is still played before events hosted by Hampshire lodges.
 He was one of the first people to write songs for the concerts of Ethiopian Serenaders.
-“Miss Ginger” and “Dinah Dear”, both in 1847, became very popular jingle.
+“Miss Ginger” and “Dinah Dear”, both in 1847, became popular jingles.

-He died at 24 Portland Place, Southampton.
+Death

 His wife was Charlotte Lyte, a half-sister of Henry Francis Lyte.
-His son, George Klitz, was also a voluminous musical composer.
+His son, George Klitz, was also a voluminous musical composer and concertina player.
+He died at 24 Portland Place, Southampton on 13 January 1854, aged 49, of bronchitis.